Hitchin-Mochizuki morphism, Opers and Frobenius-destabilized vector bundles over curves: Opers

 \subsection{Recollection of results on opers}

 In this section we concentrate on opers of type $1$, which we call opers for simplicity.
 Let $r \geq 2$ be an integer.
-The results which are mentioned in this section, and which are proved in \cite{BD1} over the complex numbers, are still valid in characteristic $p > 0$ under the assumption that $p$ does not divide $r$ and $p$ odd.
+Although all the results which are mentioned in this section are proved in \cite{BD1} and \cite{BD2} over the complex numbers, we recall the main facts and include some proofs for the convenience of the reader.